trek-view/basecamp/_posts/2020-07-17-360-camera-sensors-imu-accelerometer-gyroscope-magnetometer.md

 ---
 date: 2020-07-17
 title: "What is an IMU?"
-description: "Cameras are full of sensors (and not just image sensors)."
+description: "360 Cameras are full of sensors (and not just image sensors)."
 categories: developers
 tags: [imu, accelerometer, gyroscope, maggnetometer]
 author_staff_member: dgreenwood